-- · increasing the median survival by approximately 250% in an in-vivo model of mice injected with melanoma cancer cells; - · inducing apoptosis in both human cancer cell lines derived from tumors and in lung tumors in mice; - · reducing the amounts of p24 and IL-8 by approximately 50 percent in a HIV-1 infected human cell line; - \cdot $\,$ increasing the survival of mouse pancreatic islet cells isolated for transplantation; - · inducing apoptosis of cancer cells in a human multiple myeloma cell line; - · demonstrating that the efficacy of our technology is comparable to that of existing approved anti-inflammatory prescription drugs in reducing certain inflammatory cytokines in mice; - · measuring VEGF reduction in mouse lung tumors as a result of treatment with our genes;
+- · increasing the median survival by approximately 250% in a tumor model of mice injected with melanoma cancer cells; - \cdot $\;$ inducing apoptosis in both human cancer cell lines derived from tumors and in lung tumors in mice; - · reducing the amounts of p24 and IL-8 by approximately 50 percent in a HIV-1 infected human cell line; - · increasing the survival of mouse pancreatic islet cells isolated for transplantation; - · inducing apoptosis of cancer cells in a human multiple myeloma cell line; - · demonstrating that the efficacy of our technology is comparable to that of existing approved anti-inflammatory prescription drugs in reducing certain inflammatory cytokines in mice;

-- · increasing the survival rate in a mouse sepsis model.
-Additionally, a broad spectrum of pro-inflammatory cytokines were down-regulated; - · determining the expression of our genes in both ischemic and non-ischemic heart tissue, and correlating this expression to certain cytokines known to be involved in apoptosis; and - · reducing cytokine induced apoptosis in human optic nerve cell lines and in human epithelial cell lines of the intestine.
+- · measuring VEGF reduction in mouse lung tumors as a result of treatment with our genes; - · increasing the survival rate of mice in a lethal challenge sepsis model.
+Additionally, a broad spectrum of systemic pro-inflammatory cytokines were down-regulated; - · determining the expression of our genes in both ischemic and non-ischemic heart tissue, and correlating this expression to certain cytokines known to be involved in apoptosis; and - reducing cytokine induced apoptosis in human optic nerve cell lines and in human epithelial cell lines of the intestine.